decyphertek-io/decyphertek-io/README.md

 ===============
 Decoding Technology
 -------------------
 Decyphertek decodes technology that can be complex and difficult to understand.
 Our philosophy is to keep it simple.
-We are open source on github, provide read the docs, sell on AWS MarketPlace , and provide a tech blog to help you find your way.
+We are open source on github, provide read the docs, sell on AWS MarketPlace , GCP Marketplace, and Digital Ocean Marketplace.

 * Github
-* Tech Blog
 * Read The Docs
 * AWS Marketplace
+* GCP Marketplace
+* Digital Ocean Marketplace